 Joseph, facing felony assault charge, no longer with Huskers

-LINCOLN, Neb.
-(AP) Mickey Joseph, Nebraska's interim football coach for nine games this season who was charged with felony assault, is no longer part of the Cornhuskers' program, the athletic department announced Friday.
+LINCOLN, Neb. – Mickey Joseph, Nebraska’s interim football coach for nine games this season who was charged with felony assault, is no longer part of the Cornhuskers’ program, the athletic department announced Friday.

 The department said in a statement it would have no additional comment.